RobinB1lo/New-HDBSCAN/README.md

     - Gaussian core plus a few Cauchy or t‑distributed outliers

 Industry use: financial transactions with occasional extreme events; network‐traffic bursts.

+understand and implement the FFS(watch vid and ask chat), add it to resume, do some quant interview stuff, tell nicholas you ready, do c++ stuff